jiaming-jiang/jiaming-jiang.github.io/stuckoverflow.md

 ### What about popular tags?

 <div style="text-align: justify">
+Given we have information on the usage of tags, one natural question is whether we can observe popularity based on these usages.
-Another analysis can be carried out to identify "popular" tags that show sudden increase in their usage, that is, the number of videos containing the tag.
-But, how can we identify the popular tags during a time period?
+The analysis can be carried out to identify "popular" tags that show sudden increase in their usage, that is, the number of videos containing the tag.
 We use the concept of Z-score in statistics on tag usages to detect sudden changes in the usage patterns.
 Z-score take into account the historical average and also the standard deviation of the historical data, making it more suitable than just observing the average usage.
 With this calculation, large Z-scores show sudden increases while small Z-scores show small changes in tag usage.
 Our approach consists of several steps:
 </div>

 For each month:
 * **Filtering less used tags:** tags that are used less than the 90th percentile of tag usages in the given month are filtered out.
 This step allows us to eliminate the tags that are used in few videos as we want to find popular tags that are both used more compared to their previous usages and also used enough to be considered popular.
-* **Z-score calculation:** all the Z-scores of the tags are calculated as follows: $$\frac{(usage-\mu)}{\sigma}$$, where $$\mu$$ and $$\sigma$$ are the average and the standard deviation of usages in previous months.
+* **Z-score calculation:** all the Z-scores of the tags are calculated with standardization by subtracting the historical mean and  dividing by the historical standard deviation.
 If the tag is introduced in the current month, average and the standard deviation of all previous usages of all tags in previous months is used instead.
 * **Ranking the Z-score:** Tags with highest Z-scores are identified as popular tags in the given month.

 Let's see if we see recognize some popular tags that coincide with real life events: